tbrlpld/100-days-of-code/log.md

 Followed along the lesson example and built a little #Flask app that checks Python code against #PEP8 through a lambda function.

+I guess the code check it in a Lambda isolates against possibly malicious code.

+Also read a bunch about "serverless" technology in general.
+It seems pretty interesting not having to setup the server myself, but only worry about the app.
+Because, the Lambda functions are not limited to simple function like I used.
+You could potentially host an entire web apps logic on it.
+The database might need to be somewhere else, but the app could run as a function.

+For Python, [Zappa](https://github.com/Miserlou/Zappa) seems to make that process pretty simple.

 ### Link(s)
 1. [Day 85 Commit -- PEP8 Lambda](https://github.com/tbrlpld/100daysofweb-with-python-course/commit/689e1e4134d4e4df1fbac2c955a97fd09384ae61)